Top 15 Organizations that Help the Homeless

 - Rental and utility assistance

-9. FACE (Faith & Community Empowerment) – Empowering Faith Leaders and Underserved Communities in California, USA
+9. FACE (Faith & Community Empowerment) – Empowering Faith Leaders and Underserved Communities in California

 For 19 years, faith leaders have supported underserved communities.
 As problems like homelessness grow, faith leaders are struggling to meet the demands of underserved communities.
-Faith And Community Empowerment (FACE) aims to empower faith community leaders to serve underserved communities better.
+Faith and Community Empowerment (FACE) aims to empower faith community leaders to better serve underserved communities.
 FACE trains faith leaders, educates underserved communities, and provides advocacy so that the voiceless may have a voice.
+Their work contributes to broader efforts led by nonprofit organizations for the homeless across underserved communities.

 FACE began by helping the Korean American community.
 Hidden behind a model Minority Groups myth, the Korean American community is the most underserved ethnic community in Los Angeles.
-In 2016, it was invited to the White House to discuss how to empower faith communities to better reach out to underserved communities.
-FACE has expanded its programs to serve more communities, such as Hispanics.
+In 2016, it was invited to the White House to discuss ways to empower faith communities to reach underserved communities better.
+FACE has expanded its programs to serve more communities, including Hispanic communities.

 Impact and Reach: